foxssake/netfox/docs/netfox/tutorials/predicting-input.md

 ## About prediction

-By default, nodes are only simulated for ticks that we currently have enough information for.
-In practice, this means that a node is simulated if we have its *input* for the current tick.
-It is impossible to tell the future, so if there's no input, the node simply isn't simulated, as we can't know what the player intended to do.
+By default, nodes are only simulated for ticks that we currently have enough information for - i.e. the *input* for the current tick.
+If there's no input, the node simply isn't simulated, as we can't know what the player intended to do.

 But, what if we do know?
 Or what if we can make a reasonable guess?

-For example, in driving games, it is generally a safe assumption that if the player was going full throttle three ticks ago, they are probably still going full throttle.
+For example, in driving games, it is a safe assumption that if the player was going full throttle three ticks ago, they are still going full throttle.

 It is important to consider the last received input's *age*.
 The more time passes, the harder it is to reasonably predict the player's inputs.

-*Prediction* allows users to implement similar, reasonable, game-specific predictions.
+*Prediction* allows users to implement similar, game-specific predictions.

 ## Implementing input prediction